This page is a sub-page of the article “Cello Harmonics“.

 2.1: AS A STEPPING-STONE TO GET TO AND FROM THE HIGH REGISTERS

-The geographical situation of the mid-string harmonic, right in the middle of the dangerous Intermediate Region and just at the start of the stratosphere (Thumb Region) means that its secure resonance and intonation can often be used as a life-saver, giving us a much-needed safe passage across the dangerous frontier zone (“The Break“) between the Neck Region and the higher fingerboard regions.
+The geographical situation of the mid-string harmonic, right in the middle of the dangerous Intermediate Region and just at the start of the stratospheric Thumb Region means that its secure resonance and intonation can often be used as a life-saver, giving us a much-needed safe passage across the dangerous frontier zone (“The Break“) between the Neck Region and the higher fingerboard regions.

-2.2: AS AN ABSOLUTELY SECURE REFERENCE POINT IN THE INTERMEDIATE REGION
+2.2: AS AN ABSOLUTELY SECURE REFERENCE POINT WITHIN THE INTERMEDIATE REGION

-The Intermediate Region is our equivalent to the singers “break” area, and we are often so grateful for the mid-string harmonic here to give us a moment of forgiveness and security, especially in passages in which we shift to the harmonic.
-Shifting to the very tolerant and kind mid-string harmonic gives us a much safer entry into this no-man’s land (from above or below) than a shift to a normal stopped note would do.
+The Intermediate Region is our equivalent to the singer’s “break” area, and we are often so grateful for the mid-string harmonic here to give us a moment of forgiveness and security, especially in passages in which we shift to the harmonic.
+Shifting to the very tolerant and kind mid-string harmonic (from both above and below), gives us a much safer entry into this no-man’s-land than a shift to a normal stopped note would do.

-Even when we may not particularly need its intonation and sound security, using the mid-string harmonic can give a wonderful effect in “harmonic” passages in which its extreme resonance continues even after we have left it, its sound can thus “accompany” the following notes
+Even when we may not particularly need its intonation and sound security, using the mid-string harmonic can give a wonderful enriching effect in arpeggio intervals across two strings in which its extreme resonance continues even after we have left it, its sound thus continuing to “accompany” the following notes:

 3: NATURAL HARMONICS UP HIGH: LANDMARKS TO HELP ORIENT OUR HAND IN THE STRATOSPHERE